SciML/Catalyst.jl/docs/src/model_creation/network_analysis.md

 ```@example network_analysis_conservation_laws
 observed(osys)
 ```
-Using the `unknowns` function we can confirm that the ODE only have a single unknown variable:
+Using the `unknowns` function we can confirm that the ODE only has a single unknown variable:
 ```@example network_analysis_conservation_laws
 unknowns(osys)
 ```